 Tell us everything

-Every agency engagement should start with a full immersion session, but that’s only the beginning.
+Every agency engagement should start with a full immersion session, but that’s just the beginning.
 The best clients share news early and often.
 One of the more frustrating things to happen on the agency side is hearing about a big development at the last minute, with very little time to plan for the best results.
 All agency teams appreciate a client who trusts us enough to let us in on even confidential or sensitive moves in advance.
 There are plenty of other reasons for close communication between client and agency, of course.
 Information is our currency, and news nuggets or insights from background briefings can turn into valuable story or program ideas.

 Make your expectations clear